Why Aviation SMS Audits Are Important

 Look for These 3 “Symptoms” of Compliance

-- Data backed reasoning for operations means that service providers can justify certain decisions with specific safety charts, data, tables, etc.; and
+- Fact-based decision-making supported by the organization's SMS data means that service providers can justify certain decisions with specific safety charts, data, tables, etc.; and

-Safety managers will be best-in-class audit performers when they take the time to ensure that their activities are consistent, backed by safety data, and follow documented processes.
+Safety managers will be best-in-class audit performers when they take the time to ensure that their risk management activities are

-Final Thought: Thinking Like an Auditor Means Conscious Decision Making
+Thinking like an Auditor Means Conscious Decision Making

-- That the process is not out of line with compliance guidance.
+- That the process aligns with SMS compliance guidance.

 Make sure decisions are made passively or routinely.